oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 - In many cases, an individual web application's vulnerability may not necessarily be caused by a programming error but by a design error in its architecture.

-- For example, an individual web application may have all of its core functionality secure implemented.
+- For example, an individual web application may have all of its core functionality securely implemented.
 However, due to a lack of proper access control measures in its design, i.e., use of **Role-Based Access Control(RBAC)**, users may be able to access some admin features that are not intended to be directly accessible to learn or even access other user's private information without having the privileges to do so.

 - To fix this type of issue, a significant design change would need to be implemented, which would likely be both costly and time-consuming.